krest110/Conscientialism/README.md

 • Health-Conscious Praxis
 Commitment to physical well-being through diet, exercise, and conscious care of the body.

+Created by Mihalachi Ivan [krest], 2025-12-28
-This work is © 2025 Mihalachi Ivan [krest].
-Licensed under Creative Commons Attribution 4.0 International (CC BY 4.0).
-You may share, copy, or adapt this work with proper credit.
+Licensed under Creative Commons Attribution 4.0 International (CC BY 4.0)